Hirohito: Vice Interior Minister Yuzawa's account on Hirohito's role in Pearl Harbor raid

-Shinobu Kobayashi's diary

-Shinobu Kobayashi was the Emperor's chamberlain from April 1974 until June 2000.
-Kobayashi kept a diary with near-daily remarks of Hirohito for 26 years.
-It was made public on Wednesday 22 August 2018.
-According to Takahisa Furukawa, a professor of modern Japanese history at Nihon University, the diary reveals that the emperor “gravely took responsibility for the war for a long time, and as he got older, that feeling became stronger.”

-Jennifer Lind, associate professor of government at Dartmouth College and a specialist in Japanese war memory said:

-An entry dated 27 May 1980 said the Emperor wanted to express his regret about the Sino-Japanese war to former Chinese Premier Hua Guofeng who visited at the time, but was stopped by senior members of the Imperial Household Agency due to fear of backlash from far right groups.

-An entry dated 7 April 1987 said the Emperor was haunted by discussions of his wartime responsibility and, as a result, was losing his will to live.
+Diary of Chief Military Aide-de-Camp Takeji Nara

+The diary of Japanese general Takeji Nara documented Nara's interactions with the emperor and described Hirohito's reactions to Japan's role in instigating the Mukden Incident.
+Nara's diary entries show that Hirohito was well aware of the Mukden Incident and acknowledged that Japanese General Kanji Ishiwara was its instigator.
+However, once the emperor justified that the army's actions in Manchuria as necessary, he gradually adapted to the new circumstances and showed little desire to punish those responsible.

 Hirohito's preparations for war described in Saburō Hyakutake's diary

 In September 2021, 25 diaries, pocket notebooks and memos by Saburō Hyakutake (Emperor Hirohito's Grand Chamberlain from 1936 to 1944) deposited by his relatives to the library of the University of Tokyo's graduate schools for law and politics became available to the public.

-Hyakutake's diary quotes some Hirohito's ministers and advisers worried that the Emperor was getting ahead of them in terms of battle preparations.
+Hyakutake's diary quotes some of Hirohito's ministers and advisers as being worried that the Emperor was getting ahead of them in terms of battle preparations.

 Thus, Hyakutake quotes Tsuneo Matsudaira, the Imperial Household Minister, saying:

 Likewise, Koichi Kido, Lord Keeper of the Privy Seal, is quoted as saying:

 Seiichi Chadani, professor of modern Japanese history with Shigakukan University who has studied Hirohito's actions before and during the war said on the discovery of Hyakutake's diary: